macmcmeans/localDataStorage/README.md

 much else.

-One may query by key name (to get the key's value), or query by value (to get any matching key names) using showkey, or query by existence using *haskey*.
+One may query by key name (to get the key's value), or query by value (to get any matching key names) using *showkey*, or query by existence using *haskey*.
 Stored values can be checked for duplicates.
 There are methods to prevent writing over an existing key *(softset)*, and for deleting a key immediately upon retrieval *(chopget)*.
 Memory usage can be analyzed against key values and key names, and key values can be checked for their data type.
 Lastly, bypass methods *(forceset/forceget)* permit accessing